vickmuir/Backup/restore-from-another-computer.md

 10. When your restore set is configured the way that you want it, click **Apply Now**.
 12. Then, click **Run Restore**.
 13. The files are restored when the Status displays **Restore completed** on the **Process Details** screen.
 Click **Close** to close the window and return to the main WebCC screen.

-When the restore is complete, remove the remote Backup Vault information of Server1 and re-register the vault of Server2.
-All backup jobs of Server2 are restored afterward.

 ## Verifying the restore